Arctic Wildlife and Landscapes

 Due to the unpredictability of weather in the high arctic, the itinerary below is subject to change.
 We will optimize our time to give you the best possible photography experience.

-- Day 2 (Sept 1): Depart at 8AM from Pike's Waterfront Lodge in Fairbanks, AK to begin our long journey to the north.
+- Day 2 (Sept 1): Depart at 8AM from La Quinta in Fairbanks, AK to begin our long journey to the north.
 We photograph the fall colors and rivers along the way, stopping whenever we have good wildlife sightings!
 We break for lunch at the Arctic Circle and do some short hikes to nice viewpoints.
 At sunset we photograph blazing tundra colors along an impressive river and then check into our hotel for the night.
 With cloudy conditions overnight, we do some post-processing training at the hotel.

 - Day 3 (Sept 2): After an early breakfast we set out to capture first light on the mountainous landscape before continuing up and over the mighty Brooks Range.
 Along the way, we stop to photograph dall sheep and caribou!
 As we descend the North Slope, the landscape gradually flattens out and we find several herds of musk oxen to photograph.
 Close to sunset we get some wonderful warm tones on the landscapes and wildlife.
 We check in for the night at our accommodations near the Arctic Ocean.